jechoi2021/Dynamo_Telegram_Dataset/README.md

 For a detailed description and analysis, please refer to our paper (currently under review) Our dataset can be found here: https://zenodo.org/records/15686121 (DOI https://doi.org/10.5281/zenodo.15686120)

+**!!
+Update !!**
+- November 2025: Our dataset paper has been accepted for the IEEE BigData2025 Conference and will appear soon in the proceedings.
+The link to the paper will be added once the proceedings are published.
+Until then, you can temporarily access our paper here: [PAPER]().

 ## Dataset Structure
 The dataset is divided into two main collections: